petersbingham/reskit/README.md

 virtualenv sets up an entire python distribution, with the correct dependency versions in a local directory.
 This means that you won't affect your global python distribution (since installing a specified version into your global distribution will override any existing install versions of that dependency).

-virtualenv is a tool, which you can install (if not already installed) with the following command:
+virtualenv is a tool, which you can install (if not already installed) with the following command (if you dont have root access add '--user' to the end of the command to install into your home):

     pip install virtualenv